Dates of Service: October 1, 1998 through September 30, 2001

 Substance Use Harm Reduction:

-- For consumers reporting use of alcohol to intoxication upon entry to treatment, the number of days drinking alcohol to intoxication drops by 86% six months after treatment.
+- When users report consuming alcohol to intoxication when they first undergo care, the amount of days they drink alcohol to intoxication decreases by 86% six months later.

-- For consumers reporting use of other drugs upon entry to treatment, the number of days using other drugs drops by 85% after six months.
+- When consumers report using other medications before starting therapy, the number of days they use them decreases by 85% after six months.

 Substance Use Abstinence